isomerpages/mlaw-lab/_legal-services/How do I Apply?/how-do-i-apply-for-legal-aid.md

 <p><strong>4.
 What happens when I attend at LAB?</strong>
 <br>
 </p>
+<p><strong>After you have made an appointment via the OneMinLaw Portal at (go.gov.sg/omp)</strong>,
+you will be required to attend at LAB on your appointed date and time.
-<p><strong>If you are registering in-person at LAB</strong>, you will be
-asked some basic questions about the facts of your case and your financial situation (“preliminary means test”), to determine your eligibility for legal aid.</p>
+During your appointment at LAB, you will be asked some basic questions about the facts of your case and your financial situation (“preliminary means test”), to determine your eligibility for legal aid.</p>
 <p>If your matter is within LAB’s scope of work and you pass the preliminary
 means test, then:</p>
 <p>(a) If you only need legal advice, you will be able to consult the Duty